 Should you wash your fruits and vegetables with soap or detergent or is there a better, natural way to protect what you eat from possible pathogens

 Washing fruits and vegetables has always been an important habit to be followed at all times.
-In the current pandemic, it has gained even more importance and it is essential to now take extra care while doing so.
+In the current coronavirus pandemic, it has gained even more importance and it is essential to now take extra care while doing so.
 Some people are now even switching to vegetable washes, disinfecting liquids and detergents for fruits and vegetables rather than just washing in plain water.
 While many food scientists advise against the use of chemical based products due to the potential risk of residues and chemical buildup, some suggest that a diluted mild detergent solution can be used with proper rinsing of fruits and vegetables with clean water, especially when chances of viral contamination are higher.
-We have come up with a few tips on how to reduce microbial contamination of raw fruits and vegetables without any strong chemical based products.
+For food safety during coronavirus, we have come up with a few tips on how to reduce microbial contamination of raw fruits and vegetables without any strong chemical based products.

 1. Keep the kitchen clean and safe